What is EERA?

 A public research alliance

-EERA brings together more than 170 research centres and universities.
-Actively working together on 17 joint research programmes, they build on national research initiatives.
-In a Joint Programme a research organisation join institutions in other European countries to work on shared priorities and research projects.
-The EERA Joint Programmes are aligned with the priorities for low carbon technologies defined in the SET-Plan.
+EERA brings together around 250 research centres and universities across 30 countries.
+Actively working together in currently 16 joint research programmes (the EERA Joint Programmes), they build on national research initiatives and work on shared priorities and research projects.
+The EERA Joint Programmes are aligned with the priorities for low carbon technologies defined in the EU SET-Plan.

 Collaborating with Industry

-EERA works together with industry stakeholders to align research and innovation priorities.
-This collaboration aims to foster world-class technology and innovation in Europe’s energy sector, and to reduce the time to market for technologies.
+EERA works together with industry stakeholders to coordinate research and innovation priorities.
+This collaboration aims to foster world-class technology and innovation in Europe’s energy sector, and to reduce the time-to-market for technologies.

-EERA has fostered the creation of national energy research alliances in many countrie, including the UK, The Netherlands, Spain and Belgium.
+EERA has fostered the creation of national energy research alliances in many countries, including the UK, The Netherlands, Spain and Belgium.
 These national alliances help coordinating activities at national level and within EERA.